 During the third quarter of 2020, the Company changed its presentation of reportable segments related to the allocation of corporate overhead costs to reflect the presentation used by the Company's chief operational decision-making group ("CODM") to make decisions about resources to be allocated to the Company's reportable segments and to assess segment performance.
 Historically, and through July 31, 2020, the Company's total corporate overhead costs were allocated and reported within each reportable segment.
 Starting in the third quarter of 2020, the Company changed the corporate overhead allocation methodology to only include corporate costs incurred on behalf of its operating segments, which includes accounts payable, accounts receivable, insurance, audit, supply chain, health, safety and environmental and others.
 The remaining unallocated corporate costs are reported as a reconciling item in the Company's segment reporting disclosures.
-See Note 14 to the condensed consolidated financial statements for additional information.
-As a result of the change in presentation, the total corporate overhead costs allocated for the three months ended April 30, 2020 to the Company's three reportable segments decreased \$8.8.
+See Note 14 to the condensed costs allocated financial statements for additional information.
+As a result of the change in presentation, the total corporate overhead costs allocated for the three and six months ended July 31, 2020 to the Company's three reportable segments increased by \$6.5 and decreased by \$2.3, respectively.

 The Company also changed its presentation of service offering revenues.
-Historically, and through July 31, 2020, the Company's service offering revenues included revenues from the completion, production and intervention market types within segment reporting.
+Historically, and through January 31, 2020, the Company's service offering revenues included revenues from the completion, production and intervention market types within segment reporting.
 During the third quarter of 2020, the Company changed the presentation of its service offering revenues by separately reporting a drilling market type revenue, which includes directional drilling, drilling accommodation units and related drilling support services.
 The reclassifications are retroactively reported in the Company's segment reporting disclosures to reflect the drilling revenue change and use of the information by the Company's CODM.
-For the three months ended April 30, 2020, the total drilling revenues reported within segment reporting was \$6.8.
+For the three and six months ended July 31, 2020, the total drilling revenues reported within segment reporting was \$3.7 and \$10.6, respectively.